Fractals, Art & Mysticism, The Numbers of Nature

 From Wikipedia: The term "fractal" was first used by mathematician Benoit Mandelbrot in 1975, though his discovery was first made in the year 1961 when he worked as a research scientist at the Thomas J. Watson Research Center in Yorktown Heights, NY.
 Mandelbrot based this term on the Latin frāctus, meaning "broken" or "fractured", and used it to extend the concept of theoretical fractional dimensions to geometric patterns in nature.

-The Green Alchemista Collection is relatable across all demographics, cultures and personal tastes.
-Each design series has a fun and fanciful story that I've purposely kept light-hearted.
+The Frequency Matters Collection is relatable across all demographics, cultures and personal tastes.
+Each design series has a fun and fanciful story that I've kept light-hearted.
 When you wear them, a kind of energetic flow is introduced into the energy field.
-It's subtle but present, and many people can identify it and relate.
-But you don't have to get the benefits.
-You can just enjoy their beauty, which is how it started for me.
-Don't think too much about it.
+It's subtle but present, and many people can relate.

 Thanks to Benoit Mandelbrot and Fibonacci, a medieval Italian mathematician, science is beginning to bring us home to that reality.
 'Fractal' is a word that begins to describe the infinite patterns of flow, the laws of creation and intelligent life.
 From every cell in your body to the starry galaxies above, fractal geometry is the stuff of the sacred that is hidden in plain sight.

 With all this in mind, I present a beautiful range of textile designs that have been made into apparel and accessories, all based on the numbers of nature.
 Enjoy them as you explore.
-Modern Talismans for the Mind™ From Leslie Montana, The Green Alchemista Collection.
-Feel free to contact me with questions, if you need assistance, and for wholesale orders.
+Modern Talismans for the Mind™ From Leslie Montana, The Green Alchemista Project, Frequency Matters Collection.